 Consultancy is a highly versatile field, just like the world of business itself.
-No one consultant is an expert at everything, so they always specialize in specific services made for a clearly defined target audience.
+No single consultant is an expert at everything, so they always specialize in specific services made for a clearly defined target audience.

 What Consulting Is (and Isn’t)